rmvalentim/react-material-ui-autocomplete-rest-api/README.md

 npm start
 </code></pre>

-Then access the URL: http: // localhost: 30000
+Then access the URL: http://localhost:3000